naseffxiv/nase.gg/ffxivResources/extreme/Dawntrail Trials/Sphenes Burden.md

 Exaflares (Large circle ground AoEs that move in a direction and repeat, indicated by arrows on the Aoe) will spawn north.
 There will be two sets, alternating columns.
 Stand in front of the second set to spawn and move either left or right to dodge into the 2nd hit of this exaflare.

 Tyranny's Grasp.
 Queen will do a large AoE on the front half of the arena and spawn two towers.
-Tanks need to take these will cooldowns while the party just dodge the ground AoE.
+Tanks need to take these with cooldowns while the party just dodges the ground AoE.

 Queen will repeatedly slam the ground for heavy raid wide damage.
 Then a heavy multi-hit line AoE.